PageBot/PageBot/src/examples/AutomaticPageLayout/automaticPageComposition_en.md

 ![Overlap columns](images/im8.png "When placing elements with different widths are other columns filled without already clear that in the next column a split is possible in the text.
 This does he need that the system can "backtrack" so it is possible to return to previous decisions in the layout of the page.")

 This is a concept note, modifications and extensions are needed.
-These pages were made automatically PageComposer a OpenSourece application Drawbot.
+These pages were made automatically PageComposer a OpenSourece application DrawBot.

 Buro Petr van Blokland + Claudia Mens
 Rietveld 562611 LM Delft